Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Experiments

 \subsection{Unoriented Normal Comparison}

-We directly use our \emph{oriented} normal estimation results to compare with baseline methods that are designed for estimating \emph{unoriented} normals, such as the traditional methods PCA~\cite{hoppe1992surface} and Jet~\cite{cazals2005estimating}, the learning-based surface fitting methods DeepFit~\cite{ben2020deepfit} and AdaFit~\cite{zhu2021adafit}, and the learning-based regression methods Nesti-Net~\cite{ben2019nesti} and HSurf-Net~\cite{li2022hsurf}.
+We use our estimation results of \emph{oriented} and \emph{unoriented} normal to compare with baseline methods that are designed for estimating \emph{unoriented} normals, such as the traditional methods PCA~\cite{hoppe1992surface} and Jet~\cite{cazals2005estimating}, the learning-based surface fitting methods DeepFit~\cite{ben2020deepfit}, AdaFit~\cite{zhu2021adafit} and GraphFit~\cite{li2022graphfit}, and the learning-based regression methods PCPNet~\cite{guerrero2018pcpnet}, Nesti-Net~\cite{ben2019nesti} and HSurf-Net~\cite{li2022hsurf}.
 As shown in Table~\ref{table:pcpnet_famousShape}, we report quantitative comparison results with the baselines in terms of normal angle RMSE on two datasets, PCPNet and FamousShape.
-On the PCPNet dataset, our method achieves the best performance under all noise levels and density variations.
-On our FamousShape dataset, our method achieves the best performance under most metrics and has the best average result.
+On the PCPNet dataset, our method achieves the best performance under almost all noise levels and density variations.
+On our FamousShape dataset, our method achieves the best performance under most metrics and has the lowest average RMSE result.
+In Fig.~\ref{fig:errorMap_NestPC}, we provide visual comparisons of the unoriented normal error of various methods, and the results show that our method can handle complex geometries better.
+In Table~\ref{tab:PGP}, we use the metric of PGP($20^\circ$) to quantitatively evaluate the accuracy of normal results, \ie, the percentage of points whose normal errors are less than $20^\circ$.
+The evaluation results show that our method can obtain accurate normals for more points than baseline methods.